gallenc/solent2Public/workup/week5/README.md

     </Loggers>
 </Configuration>
 ```

 ## JAXB Java Architecture for XML Binding

+Before we go any further, we need to understand how we can turn java objects into a human readable XML represenation.

 JAXB is a standard java library used to 'marshal' and 'unmarshall' java objects to and from XML.

 JAXB is specified in JSR 222 https://jcp.org/en/jsr/detail?id=222

-Many tutorials are available on lien to help you learn JAXB however we will only be using a very small part of the specification.
+Many tutorials are available on line to help you learn JAXB however we will only be using a very
+small part of the specification.

 In order to use JAXB, you need to annotate the classes in your model.

 ### Add additional methods, and annotations to your model